bertrandchenal/lakota/README.md

 # We see that the merge as created two revisions both pointing to the
 # new head (`176768ef547-34941...`).
-# And we see the effect of the merge, the 1st of January is back:
+# And we see the effect of the merge, the 1st of January is back:p
-pprint(series.df())
+print(series.df())
 #  ->
 #     timestamp  value
 # 0 2020-01-01    0.0